qTip2/qTip2/docs/events.md

 ### Notes
 * **There is no tooltiptoggle event**!
 This is a shortcut for binding to both [tooltipshow](#show) and [tooltiphide](#hide).
-* Using (event.preventDefault())(#preventDefault) described above, will prevent the tooltip from showing/hiding, depending on the event type being triggered.
+* Using [event.preventDefault()](#preventDefault) described above, will prevent the tooltip from showing/hiding, depending on the event type being triggered.